dayz10k/DayZ-Private/README.md

  - Admin Tool:
  Username: admin
- Password: adminpass (You should change that by deleting the user and creating a new one)
+ Password: adminpass (Delete the user and create a new one in "Account")

  - Chive/MySQL:
  Username: dayz
- Password: dayz
+ Password: dayz (Change this on the local tab in the Controlcenter)

  - BattlEye Rcon:
- Password: adminpass
+ Password: adminpass (Change this on the configuration tab in the Controlcenter)

  - DayZ Server:
  Administration Password: adminpass